-But when the hiring manager asks: “Why should I hire you?”
+“Why should we hire you?”

-- What interviewers are actually asking when they ask “Why should we hire you?”
+- Why they ask why should we hire you.

 Want to land more job interviews?
 Create the perfect resume in our builder:

 - Edit and download your resume in minutes.